Deforestation explained

 How can I help stop deforestation?

-When you hear facts about Australia’s deforestation crisis, it’s easy to feel overwhelmed by the scale of devastation happening across our country.
-Millions of hectares of land flattened, billions of native animals killed, the climate spiralling out of control… But there are steps you can take, right now, to halt this destruction.
+When you hear facts about Australia’s deforestation crisis, the scale of devastation happening across the country can be overwhelming.
+But there are steps you can take, right now, to halt this destruction.
 And your actions will make a difference.

 Click here to find out five easy steps you can take to help Australia reverse course and end deforestation for good.